Everything we do in life takes faith.

 What did you say Lord?
 Hold out my staff towards the sea?
 March around this massive wall and then shout?!
 It doesn’t make sense!

 But true faith does not need to make sense.
 True faith is acting on what we believe in.
 Actually, let me rephrase that.
-True faith is acting on whom believe in.
+True faith is acting on Whom we believe in.
 As we study God’s word and grow in the knowledge of who He is, and as we prayerfully seek Him, we learn to act and live by faith.

 It is a daily choice we make to walk in obedience to His word and His directions without fully knowing the outcome.
 As we practice stretching our faith muscles through the little every day things, our faith grows and we are better prepared to face the bigger challenges, that undoubtedly, will come our way.